Vibha Sharma

 Alyssia Vibha Sharma is an Indian singer who released her first album in the 1990s.
-She made her foray into Indian pop domain with her debut album Mehndi (2000), HMV SaReGaMa Records, which was well received and was one of the top three best selling private albums of that year.
+She made her foray into Indian pop domain with her debut album Mehndi (2000), by Saregama, which was well received and was one of the top three best selling private albums of that year.
 The title song "Mehandi Lagaoongi Main" became a superhit.

 Early life and background

 Alyssia Vibha Sharma was born and brought up in London and hails from a Hindu Punjabi-Kashmiri Pandit background who won a singing competition in which more than 3000 South-East Asians from all over Europe had participated.

 As a result, she took to learning Indian classical music under the tutelage of Parshottam Kapila in London, and later on, when she came to India she continued her training under the guidance of Pandit Ajay Pohankar, Geeta Prem (sister to singer Jagjit Singh), amongst other gurus.

 Aside from her music accomplishments, Sharma has also done a BSc(Hons) from a university in London as well as post graduate certification qualifications.